tasket/Qubes-vpn-support/README.md

    Note: This is a good point to test the connection.
 See the Link Testing section below for tips.

-3. Decide whether you want a template or proxyVM-only installation.
+3. Decide whether you want a template or ProxyVM-only installation.
 Copy the Qubes-vpn-support folder to the template or proxy VM, then run install.
 You will be prompted for your VPN login credentials either in this step (proxyVM) or next step (template):

    ```
    cd Qubes-vpn-support
    sudo bash ./install
    ```

-4. If installed to a template, shutdown the templateVM then start the proxyVM and finish setup with:
+4. If installed to a template, shutdown the templateVM then start the ProxyVM and finish setup with:

    ```
    sudo /usr/lib/qubes/qubes-vpn-setup --config